 The houses in Baranain and Benicassim are mainly for retired confreres.

-Of the 2 houses in Madrid, one (Fundacion Sur) is devoted to ministry and media (helping to make Africa and the Church in Africa better known), whilst the other is home to the Sector Delegate, to retired confreres and some who are still in active ministry.
+In Madrid, the community work consists of Fundacion Sur (devoted to ministry and media, helping to make Africa and the Church in Africa better known), the Sector Delegate, and retired confreres and some who are still in active ministry.

 The house in Roquetas de Mar (Almeria) is dedicated to working with migrants.